706-722-9011

 Professional homeopaths may also recommend the following remedies:

 • Mercurius.
-For individuals with a fever accompanied by profuse sweating, alternating hot and cold body temperature, weakness in the limbs and painful, aching bones, a bluish-red throat with a constant desire to swallow, excessive salivation, teeth marks around the edges of a swollen tongue, and tremendous thirst.
+For individuals with a fever accompanied by profuse sweating, alternating hot and cold body temperature, sore throat, and swollen glands.

 • Phytolacca.
 For pain caused by throat inflammation that radiates to the ears upon swallowing.